tibetiroka/project-MCM/README.md

 #### **Building from source**

-You can use IntelliJ IDEA to import the repository as a project, and use the `-Djava.library.path=target/natives/` JVM argument to run it from the IDE, or the `java -Djava.library.path=lib -jar McLeodMassacre.jar` command to run the built jar file.
+You can use IntelliJ IDEA to import the repository as a project, and use the `-Djava.library.path=target/natives/` JVM argument to run it from the IDE, or the `java -Djava.library.path=lib -cp McLeodMassacre.jar dartproductions.mcleodmassacre.Main` command to run the built jar file.

 # Licensing